JayPittenger/ComputerArchitecture-FinalProject-MASM/README.md

     - display string to user

-Key Takeaways:
+# Key Takeaways

 - Modular design with assembly language

 - Macros and Procedures

 - Passing arguments on the system stack

 - Array manipulation

 - String primitives and byte processing

 - Indirect memory access using addresses (pointers)

 - Arithmetic with assembly language